mjbrown/bgapi/README.md

 cmd_def.py eliminates the need for magic numbers in method parameters, use it for more readable code.

 bgmodule.py wraps the API in an additional layer of abstraction.
-It attempts to eliminate the need to understand the BlueGiga API whatsoever.
+It attempts to eliminate the need to understand the BlueGiga API, so that only an understanding of BLE is required.

 Example Code
 ====================